 Utilizing Tools for School Board Governance

 Some boards have written policies regarding the expectation of the individuals serving on the board to attend school board governance or other forms of training.
-With BoardDocs, you can load board education materials right into the Library, and then board members can add dates for training sessions on the calendar.
-You can also make sure the board has access to all of the board policies’ including any regarding school board governance or education.
+With Diligent Community, you can load board education materials right into the Library, and then board members can add dates for training sessions on the calendar.
+You can also ensure the board has access to all of the board policies’ including any regarding school board governance or education.

 Depending on state law, school boards have specific requirements regarding posting public meeting information.
-With BoardDocs, school board governance through meeting management is simplified.
-Whether it be utilizing the electronic agenda feature, easily recording meeting minutes through the software, linking and sharing meeting-related documents, or searching through previous meeting agendas or minutes by keyword, BoardDocs makes school board governance easier and more efficient.
-These documents and features may not only be accessible to board members, but to the public as well.
+With Diligent Community, school board governance through meeting management is simplified.
+Whether it be utilizing the electronic agenda feature, seamlessly recording meeting minutes through the software, linking and sharing meeting-related documents, or searching through previous meeting agendas or minutes by keyword, Diligent Community makes school board governance more manageable and more efficient.
+These documents and features are not only accessible to board members but to the public as well.

-As representatives of community interests, the school board has to be able to show results regarding implementing goals and projects.
+As representatives of community interests, the school board must show results regarding implementing goals and projects.
 This is an imperative aspect of school board governance models.
-Leveraging a school board management software, like BoardDocs, school boards are able to list goals for the school district and break those goals down by task.
-On the dashboard, school board members are then able to set a measurable matrix that will let you view the percentage complete toward the goal.
-Through this goal-tracking feature, board members are able to actively track goal progress with related dates to know when the goal was set and when tasks are completed.
-This provides board members, administrators and public constituents with awareness regarding the progress of the district.
+Leveraging a school board management software like Diligent Community, school boards can list goals for the school district and break those goals down by task.

 As your board works through a school board governance model, keep in mind the various federal statutes, state laws, administrative codes and local policies that will impact your board and governance.
-As the authority charged with governing the local school district, each school board is entrusted with great responsibility with the community.
-Leveraging a tool like BoardDocs can make school board governance easier to implement and maintain.
+As the authority charged with governing the local school district, each school board is entrusted with significant responsibility to the community.
+Leveraging a tool like Diligent Community can make school board governance easier to implement and maintain.